Anthony Rizzo Player Props: Yankees vs. Padres

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .889, fueled by an OBP of .376 and a team-best slugging percentage of .513 this season.
+- Rizzo leads New York with a slugging percentage of .513, fueled by 19 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks ninth, his on-base percentage ranks 22nd, and he is 26th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 10th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.

-- In 40.0% of his games this year, Rizzo has driven in at least one run.
-In eight of those games (16.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Rizzo has an RBI in 21 of 51 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 48.0% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (12.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.